base33/Mimic/README.md

 Username: admin@admin.com
 Password: qwe12345678

+# How different is it to Ditto?
+At face value, I built this to be as close to the way we work with Ditto in Umbraco 7.
+However, internally I taken my own approach.
+Both because Ditto had been causing me issues when previewing content in Umbraco's preview mode, but also it was a learning experience for myself.
+But Ditto is the inspiration for this project.

 # Contributing or raising issues
 Please use the issues tracker within this repository.
 If you find a bug, please report it or submit a pull request.